-MEMBERS invited to being involved in such marketing and/or research can provide consent (opt in) or deny consent (opt out) at the time such invitations to arise.
+MEMBERS invited to be involved in such marketing and/or research can provide consent (opt in) or deny consent (opt out) at the time such invitations occur.
 Opting out of marketing or research will not impact on MEMBERS ability to continue to participate in use of DAYBREAK.

 For any enquiries about marketing, please contact firstname.lastname@example.org.

 6. WHEN DOES HSM DISCLOSE MEMBERS PERSONAL INFORMATION TO PEOPLE OUTSIDE THE ORGANISATION?

 We do not sell your Personal Information to third parties.

 To the extent practicable HSM will only disclose de-identified information about MEMBERS outside its organisation on the following bases: